 There are several types of investors, the most common ones being the angel and the venture capitalist.

-- Angel - Investing in a startup could be as simple as financing your sister’s or son’s brilliant new app.
-However, if you don’t have a prodigy child you can still be an angel investor.
+- Angel – Investing in a startup could be as simple as financing your sister’s or son’s brilliant new app.
+However, if you don’t have an infant prodigy you can still be an angel investor.
 Angel investors, also known as business angels, informal or seed investors, typically invest 25,000 to 100,000 euros in a company.
 Angels typically give loans to a company, buy stock from a company and require a return on investment.

 - Venture capitalist – A venture capital firm can invest millions into a company.
 In the Netherlands, we distinguish between seed capital funds, corporate venturing funds and regular venture capital funds – as explained by Capital Waters.
 To know more about the intricate world of venture capital, we recommend reading the book Venture Deals: Be Smarter Than Your Lawyer and Venture Capitalist by Brad Feld and Jason Mendelson.

 If you want to learn more about the basic types of investment, read this article on Investopedia.

 Connect to the Amsterdam capital ecosystem